Cedar Creek Corrections Center

 Visitor’s Application: Please fill out either the Online Application, or the Hard Copy Application not both.
 Submitting multiple visit applications for an individual visitor will cause a delay in processing.

-2013 Family Events Calendar
+Family Friendly & Religious Events Calendar

 Remember: check the visitation schedule online if you plan on visiting on a Friday.
 Sometimes Friday visits are cancelled because of special events that are hosted in the visitation room.